 Luigi Mangione pleads not guilty as prosecutors pursue death penalty in UnitedHealthcare CEO’s killing

-- Luigi Mangione pleaded not guilty in federal court to charges related to the killing of UnitedHealthcare CEO Brian Thompson, who was shot outside a Manhattan hotel on December 4.
+- Luigi Mangione has pleaded not guilty to all federal charges related to the fatal shooting of UnitedHealthcare CEO Brian Thompson in New York last year.

 Luigi Mangione pleads not guilty in insurance executive's slaying